vpenso/libvirt-shell-functions/_docs/installation.md

     $ egrep --color '(vmx|svm)' /proc/cpuinfo

-Using a computer with *lots of memory is beneficial*.
-We also recommend to *use a 64Bit operating system* since it can virtualize 32 and 64Bit virtual machines.
+Using a computer with enough memory is beneficial.It is
+recommend to use a 64Bit operating system since it can virtualize 32 and 64Bit virtual machines.
 For Debian/Ubuntu flavored system install the following packages:

-*kvm qemu libvirt-bin dnsmasq git-core chef xmlstarlet rsync sshfs*
+    $ apt-get install kvm qemu libvirt-bin dnsmasq git-core chef xmlstarlet rsync sshfs

 In case you are using a different Linux flavor, the package list above will help you to find the corresponding packages in another distribution.

-*On Debian Squeeze:*

-Installing the 'dnsmasq' package in Debian will start automatically an instance of the daemon.
+***On Debian Squeeze:** Installing the _dnsmasq_ package in will start automatically an instance of the daemon.
 Before you continue make sure to shut it down and disable it from the boot process.

      $ sudo service dnsmasq stop
      $ sudo update-rc.d dnsmasq disable